 In Porsche collecting circles, right now even a few months seems like an eternity.
 I originally wrote this article in 2011.
-In March 2016, I updated it to reflect the changes in attitudes towards the Porsche 996 Turbo.
-Buyers had realised that the engine was indeed pretty bulletproof and the cars were rising.
-I wrote […]
+In March 2016, I updated it to reflect the changes in attitudes towards the … [Read more...] about UPDATED – The Porsche 996 Turbo – Why They’re Good Value and Why They’ll Never Be Truly Collectable

 The Porsche 911 is a subject close to my heart.
 As someone who has spent a large slice of his working life in the automotive and motorsport industries, I have become largely immune from the attraction of the latest performance cars.
 After a while, they all merge into one.
 The Porsche 911 is different.